zipCoder933/Xbuilders/notes/chunk/greedy meshing demo.md

      * This is a 3D array of sample data - I'm using voxel faces here because I'm returning
      * the same data for each face in this example - but calls to the getVoxelFace function below
      * will return variations on voxel data per face in a real engine.
 For example, in my system
-     * each voxel has a type, temperature, humidity, etc - which are constant across all faces, and
+     * each voxel has a typeReference, temperature, humidity, etc - which are constant across all faces, and
      * then attributes like sunlight, artificial light which face per face or even per vertex.
      */
     private final VoxelFace[][][] voxels = new VoxelFace[CHUNK_WIDTH][CHUNK_HEIGHT][CHUNK_WIDTH];